zhandongzhang/fccee_monochrom/readme.md

 #### The two versions:
 1. **MADX version**: The code MADX is what we used to design the FCCee monochromatization optics.

 2. **Xsuite version**: The designed FCCee monochromatization lattices in MADX are transfered to Xsuite version for further performance check.
-The beam parameters at all the eight straight sections are rematched after transfered to the thin Xsuite json file.
+The beam parameters at all the eight straight sections are rematched after transfered to the thin Xsuite .json file.